CyrilleMesue/cyrillemesue.github.io/_pages/about.md

 * Showcase my skills and Achievements.

 ### Vision
-* Be part of new breakthroughs in medical diagnostics, prognostics and companion diagnostics, and advancements in biomedical research.
+* Be part of new breakthroughs in medical diagnostics, prognostics and companion diagnostics, as well as advancements in biomedical research.
-* Make connections with great developers and endeavor to become one of them.
 * Be part of great Innovation in biomedical technologies.
+* Contribute to the making of a healthier world.

 ### Slogan
 > <b>Desire - Pursue - Believe - Acquire</b>.